Kowloon Hong Kong Travel Guide

 October to December (autumn) offers the most pleasant, dry weather, making it ideal for exploring outside.

-Enjoy these activities year-round.
+Enjoy these things to do year-round.
 They become notably appealing during the hot, humid, or rainy summer months.
 Festival timing varies; Chinese New Year can be chilly, Mid-Autumn Festival usually pleasant.

 Collect the correct papers for a smooth entry: Your passport must remain valid for a minimum of six months beyond your planned stay in Hong Kong.
-Immigration officers may request confirmed air admission or cruise tickets showing your departure from Hong Kong.
-Be prepared to present evidence of funds to cover your stay.
-This might include bank statements or credit card statements.
-Airlines or cruise lines provide arrival/departure cards.
+Immigration officers may request confirmed air admission or cruise tickets showing your departure from Hong Kong special administrative region.
+Be willing to present evidence of funds for the duration of your visit.
+This could feature bank statements or credit card statements.
+Airlines or cruise ship operators provide arrival/departure cards.
 Fill them out before reaching immigration.
 No specific passport photos for visa-free entry.
-Visa applications often require passport-sized photos.
+Visa applications often require passport-passport-sized photos.

-A current, valid passport is required for all foreign visitors.
+A current, valid passport is needed for all foreign visitors.

-Have proof of your exit from Hong Kong.
+Have proof of your exit from Hong Kong special administrative region.

 Show evidence of sufficient funds for your time in Kowloon.